upbound/docs/content/cli/command-reference/_index.md

 ### configuration get

-Get a git-synced configuration in Upbound
+Get a Git-synced configuration in Upbound
 `up configuration get <name>`.

 You can find a list of available configurations by `up configuration list`.

 **Examples**

-* Get a reference to a git-synced configuration in Upbound called `my-platform-apis`
+* Get a reference to a Git-synced configuration in Upbound called `my-platform-apis`

 ```shell {copy-lines="1"}
 up cfg get my-platform-apis